LLNL/RAJA/docs/sphinx/user_guide/tutorial/permuted-layout.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 RAJA Permuted Layouts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following code snippet constructs layout objects for the first data layout we are considering.
+The following code snippet constructs layout and view objects for the first data layout we are considering.

 .. literalinclude:: ../../../../examples/ex-batched-matrix-multiply.cpp
-                    :lines: 97-100, 132-140
+                    :lines: 98-101, 134-143

 The first argument in the ``RAJA::make_permuted_layout`` is a C++ array whose entries correspond to the dimensionality of each component.
 The array is initialized using double braces as it enables initiation of the object and its subobjects.
-The second argument is a ``RAJA::as_array`` object templated on a RAJA permutation ``RAJA::Perm`` object.
+The second argument is a ``RAJA::as_array`` object templated on a ``RAJA::Perm`` object.
 The template arguments in ``RAJA::Perm``, :math:`0,1,2`, is used to to specify order of indices with the longest to shortest stride, while ``RAJA::as_array::get()`` returns indices in the specified order.
-Indices are always enumerated with the left most as :math:`0` and right most as the :math:`n^{th}` index.
+Indices are always enumerated with the left most as index :math:`0` and right most as the :math:`n^{th}` index.
 The example above uses the default striding order in which the left most index (element number) has the longest stride and the right most (column index) has unit stride.
 The following code example permutes the ordering so that the element index (index :math:`0`) has unit stride, and the row index has the longest stride (index :math:`1`).

 .. literalinclude:: ../../../../examples/ex-batched-matrix-multiply.cpp
-                    :lines: 149-157
+                    :lines: 157-162

 We refer the reader to the :ref:`view-label` section for a complete description of ``RAJA::View`` and ``RAJA::Layout`` objects.